hejoes/dev-dotfiles/README.md

 </p>
 </div>

-- This use for SRE/DevOps tasks.
-Feel free to clone and test out yourse Each folder/application consists of its own README.md file with instructions and some showcase.
+- This repository can be used for setting up workflow for SRE/DevOps tasks.
+Feel free to clone and test out yourself.
+Each folder/application consists of its own README.md file with instructions and some showcase.

   <img src="https://i.imgur.com/rAyaJEu.png" alt="500" width="700">